 There are Trenitalia trains from both Roma Termini and Tiburtina stations.
 The trip takes 75 mins and tickets start from €8.25.

 Caprarola is one of the ancient villages you will meet halfway from Rome to Viterbo.
 This is the place where the powerful Italian Farnese family, who had large estates in the northern part of Lazio starting in the Middle Ages, built the stunning Farnese Palace of Caprarola.
 The walls of this three-storey Renaissance mansion with a unique pentagonal design are completely covered in frescoes.
-Each room has a clear explanation of the frescoes, so that the palace is easy to visit independently.
-Cherry on top: the Italian garden and the nymphaeum.
+Each room has a clear explanation of the frescoes so that the palace is easy to visit independently.
+The cherry on top: the Italian garden and the nymphaeum.
 Entrance ticket to the palace is €5.

 How to reach Caprarola from Rome